What is the Reporting Cycle?

 - The cycle begins with the initial transaction entries in the journal and ends with the published financial statements of the company and the closing of all the temporary accounts.

 Reporting Cycle Regulations

 Reporting of business performance, especially for public companies, is mandatory all over the world.
 The reporting cycle should, at most, be for a year or less.
 Such a regulation helps in transparency in the running of public companies.
-Investors own publicly held companies through the purchase of shares, and they are required to pay dividends to stockholders at least once annually.
-The financial reports, therefore, enable the investors to follow such events with ease.
+Investors own publicly held companies through the purchase of shares, and gain insight into their operations through the reading of the companies financial reports..
+The financial reports, therefore, enable the investors to follow the company’s performance with ease.

 Financial statements that companies are obliged to report on include the income statement, cash flow statement, statement of retained earnings, and statement of financial position.
 They are the basic statements that allow the public to understand the financial performance of the company during a given period.

 The reporting cycle of any company is important in providing vital information to its shareholders, directors, employees, competitors, and financial analysts.
 The financial statements published during the reporting cycle provide an overview of the performance of the company.